 One of my favorite elements of the bohemian style aesthetic is the gooorrgeous mixing of PRINTS and layers!
-I adore florals (although not all are created equal), geometric prints, and symbolic printed fabrics...especially ones that are seamlessly mixed to make eye-catching, stunning designs.
+I adore florals (although not all are created equal), geometric prints, and symbolic printed fabrics...especially when seamlessly mixed to make eye-catching designs.
 I will talk more about this obsession in a later post.
-In my experience from my travels, professional study, and design research, most geometric prints and symbolisms originate from various cultures around the world.
-What bothered me is that it was so difficult to find women of various culture represented in mainstream searches and spaces?
-When you research Bohemian style, the results that pop up on search engines and social sites typically show one clear aesthetic....tall, thin women with long straight hair posed by a weird 1970's mini van or throwing up a peace site at Coachella Valley festival.
-THIS is not the bohemian experience myself nor many women of culture that I know can relate to.
+In my experience from traveling, professional studies, and design research, most geometric prints and symbolisms originate from various cultures around the world.
+What has bothered me is that it has been so difficult to find women of various cultures represented in mainstream spaces.
+When you research Bohemian style, the results that pop up on search engines and social sites typically show one clear aesthetic....tall, thin women with long straight hair posed by a weird 1970's mini van or throwing up a peace sign at the Coachella Valley festival.
+THIS is not the bohemian experience myself nor many women of culture (that I know) can relate to.
 And that's ok.
-But we must be willing to show the world style that IS relative.
+But we must be willing to show the world that IS relative.
 So, the idea came to me...I would love to support a brand that I can relate to...that makes me feel seen and understood.

 As an African-American, it's been tough to see other African Americans being called out for cultural appropriation when wearing African attire.
-For example, I've seen others called out for wearing Dutch prints and headpieces without understanding the meaning or practicing their culture.
-We do it to feel tied to something greater, something more tangible than the mythic stories we hear about pre-enslavement African culture.
-If I'm honest with you, it gives me an uneasiness because how do you reconcile the feeling of not quite having a sense of belonging in your ancestrol country nor in your country of birth?
+For example, I've seen others called out for wearing Dutch prints and headpieces without understanding the meaning or practicing the culture.
+I think we do it to feel tied to something greater, something more honorable like the pre-enslavement African culture.
+If I'm honest with you, it gives me an uneasiness because how do we reconcile the feeling of not quite having a sense of belonging in your ancestral country nor in your country of birth?
 But what I do know, and what I have witnessed...is that my mother, grandmother and great grandmother put their livelihoods on the line just so their daughters and sons would feel loved...even when they did not.
 They learned to sew, cook, read, play piano and so many other things so we would have culture and traditions here.
 This is what I celebrate.
 They are who I honor with this brand because they were makers.
 They were stylish.
 They believed in Sisterhood.